boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 {: #cddl title="Throughput Advice Object Format in CDDL"}

 For the sake of illustration, {{ex}} exemplifies the content of a throughput advice using JSON notations.
-The advice includes one rate-limit instance that covers network-to-host direction and is applicable to all traffic for any any host of a given subscriber.
+The advice includes one rate-limit instance that covers network-to-host direction and is applicable to all traffic destined to any any host of a given subscriber.

 ~~~~~json
 {